TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.4.F4_statistics/README.md

 echo $PATH # should be the last part of the path

 # Estimate the f4 ratio per chromosome using the f4ratio function in admixr
-for f in `cat MacaM_autosome_list`; do sed -e s/CHROM/$f/g run.07.f4ratio_admixr.R >> run.$f.sh; sbatch run.$f.sh; done
+for f in `cat MacaM_autosome_list`; do sed -e s/CHROM/$f/g run.07.f4ratio_admixr.R >> g.$f.sh; sbatch g.$f.sh; done
-rm run*sh
+rm g*sh

 # To obtain a genome-wide f4 ratio estimate of anubis ancestry proportions (α), get the average of the different phylogenetic configurations per chromosome and then average these estimates across chromosomes, weighted by chromosome length.
-Run:
+We provide the chromosome-specific Rdata files generated by the run.07.f4ratio_admixr.R script in DATA (titled f4_ratio_CHROMOSOME.Rd) in order to run the following script.
+Run the R script:
 run.08.f4ratio_results.R
 ```